Yuki1536/wG_miuidownloadlink/README.md

 Thanks for the download link they recorded, I integrated the part I captured with what they recorded before I got this project.

-⚠️The links belongs to Xiaomi official.
+⚠️Note: The links belongs to Xiaomi official.
 If you encounter download problems, you can replace "bigota" with "hugeota" and download it.
+You also can try cdn high speed server.

 Redmi Note 5 (Pro)